-APPLAUSE DISTRIBUTING INC www.applausedistr.com 810-569-3000 sales@applausedistr.com for the award.
+APPLAUSE DISTRIBUTING INC www.applausedistr.com 810-569-3000 sales@applausedistr.com responsible for reviewing and evaluating applications submitted for the award.
 The board is composed of approximately 500 leading experts selected from industry, professional and trade organizations, education and health care organizations, and government.